stgm/scientific-programming-1/31 Monopoly/30 Two Players/10 Twoplayers.md

 The goal is to figure out the difference by simulating a large amount of games:
 {: .language-python}
-	Monopoly simulator: two players, 1500 euro starting money, 10000 games On average player 1 has X.XX mroe streets in their possession when all streets have been bought
+	Monopoly simulator: two players, 1500 euro starting money, 10000 games On average player 1 has X.XX more streets in their possession when all streets have been bought

 **Strategy:**